eigenfoo/otto-othello/README.md

   respectively.
   - The numbers in the final two rows represent whose turn it is (black or white), and the time limit (for any turn played by the computer).
-  - Two example board text files are included under the `test/` directory.
+  - Several example board text files are included under the `test/` directory.

 ### Search Algorithm
 The search algorithm is a straightforward minimax search with alpha/beta pruning and iterative deepening.

+In the endgame (specifically, when there are fewer than 10 possible moves left in the entire game), the algorithm conducts a complete search of the remainder of the game tree.
+In other words, instead of using heuristic evaluations of earlier cutoff states.

 ### Heuristic Function
 One of the most critical components of the search algorithm is the heuristic